PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 - `c:tree` does not support the `start` key.
 - `c:timing` inserts a slightly different model.

-Any other commands not listed here are fully supported and should behave exactly as they do on the DBG Census.
+Any other commands not listed here are fully supported and should behave exactly as they do on the official Census.

 ## Response Shape

-The shape of the response document should be exactly the same as DBG Census.
+The shape of the response document should be exactly the same as the official Census.

 If you would prefer that responses are serialized according to JSON spec, you can add the `c:censusJSON=false` command.
 All number, boolean and `null` values will then be represented appropriately, rather than as strings.